 Nasri left Marseille for Arsenal in 2008 and made his debut against West Brom, scoring the game’s only goal after four minutes.

 The Frenchman became a fan favourite during his three years at the Emirates but became an unpopular figure by following in Adebayor’s footsteps by signing for Manchester City.

-He won two Premier League titles at City, but fell down the pecking order under Pep Guardiola and is now trying to rebuild his career at Belgian club Anderlecht.
+He won two Premier League titles at City, but fell down the pecking order under Pep Guardiola and retired after short spells at West Ham and Anderlecht.

 Vermaelen scored the second goal in a 6-1 win over Everton on his debut and was later named in the 2009-10 PFA Team of the Year.

 However, his Arsenal career was hampered by a series of injury problems and the centre-back moved to Barcelona in 2014.